It’s so rewarding to know that you were able to help that person and then seeing them progress and do well is the best!

 Following the summer working at the racecourse, Rachel attended Leeds Metropolitan University where she secured a degree in Childhood Studies “I don’t find writing at length the easiest thing to do, so a ten thousand word dissertation was a big challenge for me.”

-Rachel loves technology and gadgets.
-She is a great believer in computer literacy and advocates for better education for children and adults in computing.
-“I think it’s important, in this technological age, that everyone should be able to stay safe online and have the ability to access what they need as more and more things become digital.”
+Something else you didn’t know about Rachel: she loves technology and gadgets.
+She’s a great believer in computer literacy and advocates for better education for children and adults in computing: “I think it’s important, in this technological age, that everyone should be able to stay safe online and have the ability to access what they need as more and more things become digital.”

 Alongside her love of gadgets, Rachel is a lighting and media technician for her church.
 In her spare time she can be found preparing media and programming light scenes for church events.